The online launch of the PIECE study’s final report took place on 20 September 2023.

 We also found differences according to ethnicity: for example, fathers of children from a Pakistani or Bangladeshi background were less likely to get involved with their child’s school compared to fathers of children from white backgrounds.

-These findings suggest that barriers to fathers’ school involvement may relate to income, time, work and educational background.
+These findings suggest that barriers to fathers’ school involvement may relate to income, time, work, educational and/or cultural background.